Types of Mythology

 The Roman versions of these myths were adapted by the poet Ovid during the first century B.C. in his well-known Metamorphoses.

-So curious, she had to know what is inside the box.
 All the evils of the world were released, but hope remained in the box and gave humans the ability to endure.

 Another story concerned Zeus's punishment of the greedy King Midas, the curse was that everything be touched including his little daughter, returned to gold.